nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 Sometimes when reading bullet points to projects and work you have no familiarity with it can be difficult to understand what the thing actually is.
 Some bullet points read like a list of tech words with no meaning.
 You don't have to follow this exactly, but I think some description of what the code is and what it solves can be fantastic

+## Gen AI Assistance

+Now I think ChatGPT or similar programs can be helpful with crafting a strong resume.
+You need to use it sparingly and in a focused manner.
+I think it's best used for individual bullet points.
+You shouldn't use it for every bullet point but here's a great example.
+Let's say you have the below bullet point in your resume

+- Updated website features and resolved various bugs to improve functionality

+Now this isn't particularly a bad bullet point, it just lacks oomph and is a little generic.
+You could ask chatgpt "I want to add more oomph to this bullet point while also adding that I spearheaded the initiative to fix these historic bugs.
+My efforts reduced crashes and similar issues by 40%"

+For me ChatGPT output...

+- Spearheaded an initiative to fix longstanding bugs, reducing crashes and stability issues by 40%, while enhancing website functionality and user experience.

+You can see this is much better.

 ## There are Two Wolves inside your Resume

+There are two main pieces of your resume; What you've done and how you articulate it.
+You can have 20+ people review your resume, each word carefully picked out, strong action words, ect.
+Despite this you could still be struggling to land interviews.

+At some point, you just need to do more cool stuff.
+More coding projects, certificates, internships/jobs, more club participation, scripts to hack your neighbor's wifi, whatever.
+You just need to do more stuff.
+I've seen some great resumes but they don't have any work experience or zero coding outside of class.
+Without these things it can be difficult to stand out amongst other resumes.
+A decent resume of someone that's done lots of cool stuff is probably better than a perfectly structured and worded resume of someone that's just another student.

 ## Github